| HISTORY OF PRINCES STREET |

 Thistle and Rose Street were named were

-street names celebrated the Union of the Crowns of 1707 and
+patriotic street names celebrated the Union of the Crowns

-Scotland's place in the United Kingdom.
-Craig originally
+of 1707 and Scotland's place in the United Kingdom.
+Craig

-drew up a plan in the shape of the Union Flag which was rejected
+originally drew up a plan in the shape of the Union Flag

 George Street was named after the reigning